 The second female Chief White House photographer, Shealah Craighead has been President Donald Trump’s premier photographer for the past 3 years.
-She is not a stranger to the presidential photography being the official photographer for the first lady Laura Bush during the George W. Bush term.
+She is not a stranger to presidential photography being the official photographer for the first lady Laura Bush during the George W. Bush term.
 Till date, very few of her photos have been published.
-The majority of her photography exists in one 50-image gallery on the president’s official Facebook page or are dispersed around Instagram.
+The majority of her photography exists in one 50-image gallery on the president’s official Facebook page or is dispersed around Instagram.
 Shealah has a second to none background and resume, placing her in one of the most sought-after jobs in Washington.
 Unlike her predecessor Pete Souza, she has kept an unbelievably low profile.
 She fancies to let her influential photographs speak for themselves.

 |Administration: Donald Trump

 Alma Mater: Belmont University, The Art Institute of Boston, Lesley University